-A copy of the guidelines must be provided to each collection site person, prior to the collection of the specimen, to ensure that all specimens are collected and tested within these requirements.
-A specimen collection should not be initiated until the collection site has been made aware of the requirements of this program.
+A copy of the guidelines must be provided to each collection site person prior to the collection of the specimen to ensure all specimens are collected and tested within these requirements.
+A specimen collection should not be initiated until the collection site personnel have been made aware of the requirements of this program.
 Collection site personnel should contact the Athletic Director, Head Coach, or other designated representative of EOCC to obtain a copy of these guidelines before any specimen collection is performed.

-- 1. The collection site person shall be a licensed medical professional or technician who has been trained for collection in accordance with chain of custody and control procedures not a coach, Athletic Director, or any other employee of EOCC. - 2.
+- 1. The collection site person shall be a licensed medical professional or technician who has been trained for collection in accordance with chain of custody and control procedures-not a coach, Athletic Director, or any other employee of EOCC. - 2.
 Specimen collection procedures shall provide for the designated collection site to be secured in accordance with chain of custody and control procedures.
 Security during collection may be maintained by effective restriction of access to the collection materials and specimens. - 3.
 When the student athlete arrives at the collection site, the collection site person shall ensure that the student athlete is positively identified as the individual selected for testing.
 This identification can be done through the presentation of photo identification or by an authorized representative of EOCC.
 If the student athlete's identity cannot be established, the collection site person shall not proceed with the collection until such identification can be made. - 4.
 The student shall remove any unnecessary outer garments such as a coat or jacket.
 The collection site person shall ensure that all personal belongings such as bags, backpacks, purses, etc. remain with the outer garments.
 Through a visual check, the collection site person will make an effort to ensure that no concealed containers are on the student athlete's person. - 5.
-The student athlete may provide his/her specimen in the privacy of a stall or otherwise partitioned area that allows for individual privacy, unless there is a reason to believe that a particular individual may alter or substitute the specimen to be provided.
-If direct observation is required, the collection site person or designated representative of EOCC shall review and concur in advance with any decision by a collection site person to obtain a specimen under direct observation by a same gender collection site person.
+The student athlete may provide his/her specimen in the privacy of a stall or otherwise partitioned area that allows for individual privacy unless there is a reason to believe a particular individual may alter or substitute the specimen to be provided.
+If direct observation is required, the collection site person or designated representative of EOCC shall review and concur in advance with any decision by a collection site person to obtain a specimen under direct observation by a same gender collection site person. - 6.
+If the student athlete is unable to provide a specimen during the collection process, the individual may leave the collection site and return at a later time to begin the process again.
+The designated representative of EOCC should be notified by the collection site person that the student athlete was not able to provide a specimen at that time.
+The Athletic Director, Head Coach, or other designated representative of EOCC is responsible for ensuring that the student athlete returns to the collection site within the same day or, if not possible, no later than the following day. - 7.
+Once the specimen has been collected, the student athlete and the collection site person shall keep the specimen in view at all times prior to its being sealed and labeled.
+The collection site person and the student athlete will complete the necessary information on the custody and control form.
+The student athlete will sign the custody and control form certifying that the specimen identified as having been collected from him/her is in fact the specimen he/she provided.
+The specimen and the chain of custody and control form shall then be sealed in a plastic bag and labeled in the presence of the student athlete.
+The student athlete's participation in the specimen collection process is complete.